Internet Freedom Nonprofit Seeks Director of Strategic Communications

 How to Apply

-To apply, submit a cover letter and your CV/resume in PDF format to job-comms at torproject dot org with "Director of Strategic Communications" in the subject line.
+To apply, click here.
 In your cover letter, please include the reason you want to work at the Tor Project, your experience as it relates to the job description, and where you heard about this job.

 About The Tor Project